 Choosing a College: Weigh the Costs

-It’s no secret that the cost of college goes in one direction…up.
-We’ve put the numbers together for you below to give you an idea of what you might be facing when that tuition bill comes due.
+It's no secret that the cost of college keeps going in one direction…up.
+We put the numbers together to show what you might be facing when that tuition bill comes due.

 Public vs. private

 You already know that a private college or university will cost more than a public, four-year in-state institution.
-However, the annual cost is about 2.5 times as much, with tuition, fees, room and board for four years at a private college costing on average $142,544.
+But do you know how much more?
+About 2.2 times more, with tuition, fees, room and board for four years at a private college costing on average $158,072.

-A 2009 study by the College Board, a national non-profit association of schools, colleges, and educational organizations, found the average cost for tuition, fees, room and board to attend a four-year private college or university is $35,636, while a four-year public institution averages $15,213 per year for an in-state resident.
+A 2012-2013 study by the College Board, a national non-profit association of schools, colleges, and educational organizations, found the average cost for tuition, fees, room and board to attend a four-year private college or university is $39,518 per year, while a four-year public institution averaged $17,860 per year for an in-state resident.

 In state vs. out of state

 Costs to attend public colleges or universities in other states are also usually higher than for comparable institutions located in your state.
-At four-year institutions, the College Board found that the average difference is $11,528.
+At four-year institutions, the College Board found that going out of state costs an average of $12,501 more per year.

 Tuition is just the tip of the iceberg